-“The stereotype that we have in our society around men and sex is that men constantly are in the mood for sex and that they’re always interested,” human sexuality expert Sarah Hunter Murray told TODAY.
+“The stereotype that we have in our society around men and sex is that men constantly are in the mood for sex and that they’re always interested,” human sexuality expert Sarah Hunter Murray tells TODAY.com.

 “(But) men sometimes don’t want to have sex….
 ‘Not tonight dear, I have a headache” — we think about that as something the wife says; we don’t have the same vernacular for talking about men’s low sexual desire.”

 Murray, a relationship therapist in Winnipeg, Manitoba, is author of the book, “Not Always in the Mood: The New Science of Men, Sex, and Relationships.”

 The project was based on interviews with and survey responses from more than 200 heterosexual men about their sexual desire.
 They ranged in age from 18 to 65, and all were in long-term relationships or married.

-Murray shared some of her findings in an interview with TODAY:
+Murray shared some of her findings in an interview with TODAY.com: